-Secondly, H-CLIC data indicates that the incidence of harassment and unlawful eviction has increased as a reason for loss of last settled accommodation (Table 1).
-Some reasons for this increase are suggested by earlier research.
-The last relatively comprehensive review of harassment and unlawful eviction, as it related to the operation of the Prevention from Eviction Act (PfEA), was funded by the Department for Environment and Transport in 2000.
-This report concluded that definition of the offence was problematic and so made no attempt at quantification.
-However, the report did contain a number of important observations.
-The report included data drawn from expert stakeholder interviews and interviews with landlords and tenants, and this information allowed the authors to list a number of circumstances in which these offences were likely to take place.
+The report included data drawn from expert stakeholder interviews and interviews with landlords and renters, and this information allowed the authors to list a number of circumstances in which these offences were likely to take place.

 All the factors that were felt to contribute to the likelihood of harassment and unlawful eviction in 2000 have become more prominent in the PRS since that time:

-- There has been an increase in the number of tenants with vulnerabilities who are unable to secure access to a more limited social housing stock; - An uptick in the number of economic migrants and asylum seekers has created a growing pool of tenants with limited knowledge of their housing rights; - There is a higher proportion of tenants reliant on welfare payments to cover some or all of their rental costs; and heightened complexities around Universal Credit that landlords are less willing, or able to accept.
+- There has been an increase in the number of renters with vulnerabilities who are unable to secure access to a more limited social housing stock; - An uptick in the number of economic migrants and asylum seekers has created a growing pool of renters with limited knowledge of their housing rights; - There is a higher proportion of renters reliant on welfare payments to cover some or all their rental costs; and heightened complexities around Universal Credit that landlords are less willing or able to negotiate.